Rycona/FF6-BC-Scouter/README.md

 TO DO
 -------------------------------------------
-- ~~A couple of effects are NOT displayed: 1/2 enc, No enc, and maybe some others~~
-- ~~Decent Graphics/Layout for nicer look and increased readability~~
-- ~~Item Characteristics are always in the same part of the window~~
 - Option for "More Adaptive" Layout, i.e, being able to resize the window.
 (Questionable now, given the window space)
 - Script for the Esper Menu, so one can have an overview of their Espers, Spells, and Learn Percentages At a glance (or at least a scroll)